 - resin fillings bond (or adhere) to tooth surfaces creating a strong, lasting restoration (they effectively become one with the tooth.)

 - resin fillings wear and function like a natural tooth

 - resin fillings result in less sensitivity

 - resin fillings contain fluoride that is released into the tooth structure, helping strengthen the tooth.

 Find A Greenwood, IN Dentist

 Tooth decay affects children and adult patients.
 Beautiful Smiles serves the greater Indianapolis area and offers comprehensive dental care for you and your whole family.
 Our family-focused dentist office provides attentive, modern dentistry to help patients maintain their optimal oral health for beautiful, healthy smiles.
 We welcome new and returning patients to our Greenwood, IN dentist office.
-To request an appointment call our office at (317) 886-4512 or use our online request form.
+To request an appointment call our office at (317) 886-4512 or request an appointment online.